Yorza26/netdisk_av_tool/README.md

 python scan.py
 ```

-Scans your collection, writes `data.js`, then fetches up to **50 missing covers** per run.
-Each run adds another 50 until everything is covered.
+Scans your collection, writes `data.js`, then fetches up to **50 missing metadata records** and **100 actress avatars** per run.
+Each run adds another batch until everything is covered.

 **Step 2 — open the UI:**